Supercooling: In animals

 In order to survive extreme low temperatures in certain environments, some animals use the phenomenon of supercooling that allow them to remain unfrozen and avoid cell damage and death.
 There are many techniques that aid in maintaining a liquid state, such as the production of antifreeze proteins, or AFPs, which bind to ice crystals to prevent water molecules from binding and spreading the growth of ice.
 The winter flounder is one such fish that utilizes these proteins to survive in its frigid environment.
 The liver secretes noncolligative proteins into the bloodstream.
-Other animals use colligative antifreezes, which increases the concentration of solutes in their bodily fluids, thus lowering their freezing point.
+Other animals use colligative antifreezes, which increase the concentration of solutes in their bodily fluids, thus lowering their freezing point.
 Fish that rely on supercooling for survival must also live well below the water surface, because if they came into contact with ice nuclei they would freeze immediately.
 Animals that undergo supercooling to survive must also remove ice-nucleating agents from their bodies because they act as a starting point for freezing.
 Supercooling is also a common feature in some insect, reptile, and other ectotherm species.
 The potato cyst nematode larva (Globodera rostochiensis) could survive inside their cysts in a supercooled state to temperatures as low as −38 C, even with the cyst encased in ice.

-As an animal gets farther and farther below its melting point the chance of spontaneous freezing increases dramatically for its internal fluids, as this is a thermodynamically unstable state.
-The fluids eventually reach the supercooling point, which is the temperature at which the supercooled solution freezes spontaneously due to being so far below its normal freezing point.
+As an animal gets further and further below its melting point, the chance of spontaneous freezing increases dramatically for its internal fluids, since this is a thermodynamically unstable state.
+The fluids eventually reach the supercooling point, which is the temperature where the supercooled solution freezes spontaneously due to being so far below its normal freezing point.
 Animals unintentionally undergo supercooling and are only able to decrease the odds of freezing once supercooled.
 Even though supercooling is essential for survival, there are many risks associated with it.